The more one knows, the less one believes (Turkisk proverb).

 In Gorakhpur, on a visit to India, he bit into a sugar cane and cracked a tooth.
 The finest dentist in town pulled out the broken tooth and replaced it with a gold tooth.
 Shortly afterwards his biographer asked him about the tooth, and Yogananda said, "God told me, 'Just like this, I'll snatch your life from you.'"
 While saying it, Yogananda clenched his fist and looked intense.
 (Psy 8).

-In 1952 Yogananda suddently fell to the floor at a banquet at the Biltmore hotel in Los Angeles and was gone, apparently because of heart failure.
-That is what the doctor said, at any rate.
-The mystery of double backup -
+In 1952 Yogananda suddently fell to the floor at a banquet at the Biltmore hotel in Los Angeles and was gone.

-Final summary here: "There was a guru who meant he was never born, killed long ago by himself and also God, and never died, stood up to tell of it until he really dropped dead."
-This outflanks the "biography" told by Linus to his sister in a Peanuts cartoon: "A man was born, lived and died."
+"There was a guru who meant he was never born, killed long ago by himself and also God, and never died, stood up to tell of it until he really dropped dead."
+This outflanks a "biography" read in a Peanuts cartoon "starring" Linus and Lucy van Pelt: "A man was born, lived and died."
+"Fascinating!"

 Question: I am surprised . . .

 Ramakrishna tells a story that illustrates many a God-approach.
 It is about Indra, the King of Devas: